pedroter7/pedroter7/README.md

 All my projects are always open to collaboration.

 I'm looking to collaborate on OSS projects that are related to data science, k8s, machine learning, automation...
-My favorite languages are C++, Java and Python.
+My favorite languages are C#, JS/TS, Java and Python.
 I like mobile development too.

 ### Reach me ðŸš©